A Ruelle dynamical zeta function for equivariant flows: The equivariant Ruelle dynamical -function

-\begin{example} For the geodesic flow on the universal cover of a negatively curved manifold, the $\chi$-primitive period of a geodesic equals its primitive period in the usual sense, for well-chosen $\chi$.
-See the proof of Lemma \ref{lem geodesic}. \end{example}
+Examples 2.19, 2.21 and 2.22 in \cite{HS25a} are the following. \begin{enumerate} \item If $M = G = \R$, acting on itself by addition, and $\varphi$ is given by $\varphi_t(m) = m+t$, then $L_x(\varphi) = \{x\}$ for all nontrivial $x \in G$, $T_{\gamma} = 1$ for the only flow curve $\gamma$ (modulo time shifts). \item If $G$ is compact, and $\gamma$ is periodic (see part (b) of Lemma \ref{lem conv Tgamma} for a sufficient condition), then $T_{\gamma} = T_{\gamma}^{\#}$, the primitive period of $\gamma$. \item For the geodesic flow on the universal cover of a negatively curved manifold, the $\chi$-primitive period of a geodesic equals its primitive period in the usual sense, for well-chosen $\chi$.
+See the proof of Lemma \ref{lem geodesic}. \end{enumerate}